numbbo/coco/docs/coco-doc/source/index.rst

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 .. the next two lines are necessary in LaTeX.
-They will be automatically replaced to put away the \chapter level as ^^^ and let the "current" level become \section.
+They will be automatically replaced to put away the \chapter level as ??? and let the "current" level becomes \section.

 ..
 CHAPTERTITLE
 ..
 CHAPTERUNDERLINE